 Typically, all animal bites should be reported to the Los Angeles County Center of Veterinary Public Health and Rabies Control except for rodent and rabbit bites.
 Wild mammal bites, excluding rodent and rabbit bites, to domestic animals should be reported, as well.

 California has a strict code when it comes to the documentation of and penalties for animal bites.
-West Coast Trial Lawyers practices personal injury law and can help you earn maximum compensation for your dog bite case.
+Our qualified dog bite attorneys at West Coast Trial Lawyers practice personal injury law and can help you earn maximum compensation for your dog bite case.

 Reporting a dog bite to the authorities is not only lawful, but responsible.
 These rules and regulations were set in place for the protection of the public.
 Though you may not want to report the dog because you either know the owner or fear what might happen to the animal, it is imperative if you end up suffering damages and want the owner to pay up.